wilsonzlin/minify-html/bench/README.md

 ## Running

 Make sure to install the dependencies listed in [package.json](./package.json) by running `npm i` or `yarn`.
-Node.js 10 is required, and system dependencies for building [canvas](https://www.npmjs.com/package/canvas), used for rendering graphs, might need to be installed.
+Node.js 10 is required, and system dependencies for building [canvas](https://www.npmjs.com/package/canvas), used for rendering graphs, may need to be installed.
 See the [npm package](https://www.npmjs.com/package/canvas) for more details.

 Run [build.sh](./build.sh) to build hyperbuild-nodejs with the local hyperbuild.